 The service attributes shall be measured through customer perception feedback on the above commitments with the intention of continuous improvement in service delivery.

 COMPLAINTS AND GRIEVANCES

 As a responsive and taxpayer-friendly department, we shall have in place the following mechanism:

 We shall promptly acknowledge complaints within 48 hours of receipt and attempt to provide final replies within 30 working days of their receipt.
 In case it is not possible to send the final reply within the time specified, an interim reply shall be furnished to the complainant.

-In case, the complaint is not attended to, within the prescribed time norms or the remedy offered is not satisfactory, an appeal can be filed with the jurisdictional Commissioner / Chief Commissioner.
+In case, the complaint is not attended to, within the prescribed time norms or the remedy offered is not satisfactory, an appeal can be filed with the jurisdictional Commissioner / Pr.
+Commissioner / Chief Commissioner.

 Common complaints and grievances can also be taken up with the Public Grievance Committee, Permanent Trade Facilitation Committee, Regional Advisory Committee and in the Open House meetings.